mandubb/AA-Smart-Organizer/README.md

 **Issue: Undo not working**
 - Ensure `undo_log.json` exists and is not corrupted
 - Check that files haven't been manually moved after organization

+**Issue: Recycle Bin not clearing**
+- Ensure you're running on Windows (feature is Windows-only)
+- Check that you confirmed the warning dialog
+- Preview mode does NOT clear Recycle Bin (by design)
+- Look for "✅ Recycle Bin cleared" in the activity log

+**Issue: PDF export fails**
+- Ensure `reportlab` is installed: `pip install reportlab`
+- Check that `exports/summaries/` directory exists
+- Organize files first before exporting (need data to export)

 ---